Crozzers/ffmpeg-installer/README.md

 # FFMPEG Installer

-A script to download FFMPEG and install FFMPEG to a Windows machine.
+A script to download and install FFMPEG to a Windows machine.
 FFMPEG builds are downloaded from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/).